 The Rentschler Airfield 5K, presented by Cabela's, occurred annually from 2012-2016 at Cabela's, 475 East Hartford Boulevard North, East Hartford, CT.
 The race ran through the historic Rentschler Airfield runways, the home of Pratt and Whitney Aircraft Engines and the UConn Huskies football team.
 Sponsors included Cabela's, Fox Meadow Farm of Vermont, Faddy's Donuts and Ice Cream, Olde Burnside Brewing Company.
 The event was produced by the Hartford Marathon Foundation.
 Thank you to all our sponsors, volunteers, and runners!

 The annual Officer Brian A. Aselton Memorial Snow Dash 5K Road Race is held each winter in East Hartford.
 The race begins and ends at the Langford School, 61 Alps Drive.
 Trophies are awarded in many different divisions including a law enforcement division.
 Proceeds are divided evenly between Brian’s scholarship fund and the East Hartford Police Department Quality of Life Program.
-The 2018 Snow Dash will be Sunday, January 7th, 2018.
+The 2018 Snow Dash has been rescheduled for January 28.

 The Hartford Wolf Pack play a game each season honoring Brian's sacrifice.
 All proceeds are used to maintain the police officer's memorial in front of the East Hartford public safety complex.
 The memorial includes the names of the three East Hartford police officers who made the ultimate sacrifice for the Town of East Hartford.
 May the walls never be filled.
 This year's game will be on Friday, January 19th, 2018.
 West Hartford Police Captain Kevin McCarthy will sing our National Anthem before the game.
 For information about the Hartford Wolf Pack hockey game in Brian's memory or for tickets contact East Hartford Police Officer Tom Castagna or Dispatcher Stacie Rosedale at 860-528-4401.